-The AEM10940 is an integrated energy management subsystem that extracts DC power from PV cells or TEGs to simultaneously store energy in a rechargeable element and supply the system with two independent regulated voltages.
+The AEM10940 is an integrated energy management subsystem that extracts DC power from up to 2 PV cells to simultaneously store energy in a rechargeable element and supply the system with two independent regulated voltages.
 This allows product designers and engineers to extend battery lifetime and ultimately get rid of the primary energy storage element in a large range of wireless applications like industrial monitoring, geolocation, home automation, wearables...

 The low voltage supply typically drives a microcontroller at 1.8 V. The high voltage supply typically drives a radio transceiver at a configurable voltage.
 Both are driven by highly efficient LDO (Low Drop-Out) regulators for low noise and high stability.